Ontario Careless Driving Defence

 Careless Driving Ontario FAQs

-Fast answers to the questions drivers usually ask before deciding whether to fight, negotiate, or plead guilty to careless driving.
+Fast answers to the questions drivers ask before deciding whether to fight, negotiate, or plead guilty to careless driving.

 Is careless driving a criminal offence in Ontario?